rxxciobanu/InvictusLabs/README.md

 ### Copula model ###
 - quantitative method for assesing credit risk
 - use of a factor model based on joint multi-variate normal distribution properties
-- Appropriate modelling of dependencies between model input variables is a very significant issue in risk models in a number of application areas.
-For example, an inappropriate  assumption of gaussian dependencies between the risk of various financial instruments was one of the factors that led to the global financial crisis of 2008.

 ### Knowledge graph-based model ###
 * Text to entity engine (using Transformer or Bidirectional LSTM architecture)
 * Relationship modelling